refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 title: useInfiniteList
 siderbar_label: useInfiniteList
 source: https://github.com/refinedev/refine/blob/next/packages/core/src/hooks/data/useInfiniteList.ts
-description: useInfiniteList data hook from refine is a modified version of react-query's useInfiniteQuery for retrieving items from a resource with pagination, search, sort, and filter configurations.
+description: useInfiniteList data hook from refine is a modified version of TanStack Query's useInfiniteQuery for retrieving items from a resource with pagination, search, sort, and filter configurations.
 ---

 import BasicUsageLivePreview from "./basic-usage-live-preview.md";
 import SortingLivePreview from "./sorting-live-preview.md";
 import FilteringLivePreview from "./filtering-live-preview.md";

-`useInfiniteList` is an extended version of `react-query`'s [`useInfiniteQuery`](https://react-query.tanstack.com/guides/useInfiniteQuery) used for retrieving items from a `resource` with pagination, sort, and filter configurations.
+`useInfiniteList` is an extended version of TanStack Query's [`useInfiniteQuery`](https://.tanstack.com/guides/useInfiniteQuery) used for retrieving items from a `resource` with pagination, sort, and filter configurations.
 It is ideal for lists where the total number of records is unknown and the user loads the next pages with a button.

 -   It uses the `getList` method as the query function from the [`dataProvider`](/docs/api-reference/core/providers/data-provider.md) which is passed to `<Refine>`.

 -   It uses a query key to cache the data.
 The **query key** is generated from the provided properties.
-You can see the query key by using the `react-query` devtools.
+You can see the query key by using the TanStack Query devtools.

 ## Basic Usage